Skip to main content

 6.1 Signature Authority Required

-For purpose of this policy, signature authority refers to the authority to execute a contract on behalf of the University.
-Only a University official with delegated signature authority may execute a University Contract.
+For the purpose of this policy, signature authority refers to the authority to Execute a Contract on behalf of the University.
+Only a University official with delegated signature authority may Execute a University Contract.
 See Section 8, “Delegation of Signature Authority.”
 Executing a University Contract without authority may render the entire agreement void, may subject the signer to personal liability for any obligations to the other party(ies), and may result in disciplinary action, up to and including termination.
-It is the signer’s obligation to ensure compliance with this Policy prior to executing a University Contract.
+It is the signer’s obligation to ensure compliance with this policy prior to executing a University Contract.

 6.2 Execution by Unit

-If the Contract Value is within a Unit’s signature authority, the individual(s) within the Unit with the appropriate level of designated signature authority may execute the University Contract.
-It is the responsibility of the Unit to ensure the original documents (or counterparts) have been executed by all parties and that a record of the final, executed copy is retained for the University’s records, in accordance with the University Policy 1020 (University Records, Archives and Publications).
+If the Contract Value is within a Unit’s signature authority, the individual(s) within the Unit with the appropriate level of designated signature authority may Execute the University Contract.
+It is the responsibility of the Unit to ensure the original documents (or counterparts) have been Executed by all parties and that a record of the final, Executed copy is retained for the University’s records to the extent required by University Policy 1020 (Public Records).

-All University Contracts with a Contract Value outside a Unit’s signature authority must be executed by the CFO, or in the CFO’s absence by her/his formal designee, and require legal approval prior to signature.
-The approved University Contract will be sent by OGC to the CFO for signature.
-This includes University Contracts with an “indeterminate” Contract Value, including those that cannot be calculated based on the information provided in the University Contract or may be based on a percentage or variable amount.
+All University Contracts with a Contract Value outside a Unit’s signature authority must be Executed by the CFOO, or in the CFOO’s absence by their formal designee, and require legal approval prior to signature.
+The approved University Contract will be sent by OGC to the CFOO for signature.
+This includes University Contracts with an “indeterminate” Contract Value, including those that cannot be calculated or reasonably estimated based on the information provided in the University Contract.

 6.4 Types of Signatures Accepted